kyma-project/btp-manager/docs/contributor/05-10-testing.md

 All the above-mentioned environment variables can also be set in the [set-env-vars.sh](../../scripts/testing/set-env-vars.sh) file.
 The script sets the default values for all the environment variables used in the `go test` invocation.
 Changing the script contents is recommended if a more complex filtering expression is required, or if you frequently reuse the setting.
-However, you should not push the changes without considering how this affects Github Actions workflows.
+However, you should not push the changes without considering how this affects GitHub Actions workflows.

 ## Run Test Suite with IDE